 Project management and change management

-It is important to stress that in a change management context, that whilst project management is crucially important, good project management alone will not guarantee success.
+However, good project management alone will not guarantee success.
 There are more components.

 Project management and programme management